Study Abroad Advisor

 To be honest, I have had some trouble as a tour leader.
 I have had students who were mugged in Paris, groped in Dublin, and lost in London.
 Our 2003 trip to Madrid was canceled in the airport, because of a blizzard.
 However, the etymology of travel is travail: to trouble, to work, or to torment.
 I work for my trips, but the benefits outweigh the efforts.

 My first year, in addition to our tour, I offered my students a 3-credit class: “Celtic Literature.”
-In 2002 I offered “Introduction to British and French Literature.”
-This year we are off to Scotland, and I shall offer “Celtic Literature” once again.
+On year, I offered “Introduction to British and French Literature.”
+This year we are off to Scotland, and I will offer “Celtic Literature” once again.
 Most colleges and universities offer study abroad programs for a semester or a year, but few offer course related-tours of seven to ten days.

 Educators may want to think of where could they take a small group of students to enhance the academic learning experience while fulfilling their own travel dreams.
 Free time and free travel do go hand in hand.